-Windows 10 Remote Desktop Protocol (aka RDP) feature offers the users to connect their PCs with variants.
-After making the connection with others, the name of the PC gets added in the tool.
+Windows 11 and 10 Remote Desktop Protocol (aka RDP) feature offers the users to connect their PCs with variants.
+After making the connection with others, the name of the PC gets added to the tool.
 This eventually makes it easy for you to quickly select the same computer at a later point in time.
 But, the tool doesn’t provide any options to clear the entries directly.
-So, here, we will assist you with the sequence of steps that can Reset Remote Desktop Connection Data in Windows 10.
+So, here, we will assist you with the sequence of steps that can Reset Remote Desktop Connection Data in Windows 11 or 10.

-With the advancement of technology, we have already maximized our strategy on different aspects like business, networking and so on.
-Sometimes, as a demand for ease access, we need to connect a number of computers with each other over a network.
-We all know Windows 10 has arrived with a view to provide the users the maximum ease of access as well as more productivity.
+With the advancement of technology, we have already maximized our strategy on different aspects like business, networking, and so on.
+Sometimes, as demand for ease access, we need to connect a number of computers with each other over a network.
+We all know Windows 11 or 10 has arrived with a view to providing the users the maximum ease of access as well as more productivity.

-How to Reset Remote Desktop Connection Data in Windows 10
+Reset Remote Desktop Connection Data in Windows 11 and 10

-There is only a single procedure to effortlessly Reset Remote Desktop Connection Data in Windows 10 and that is a simple registry hack.
+There is only a single procedure to effortlessly Reset Remote Desktop Connection Data in Windows 11 or 10 and that is a simple registry hack.
 But some of the users may make mistakes in doing so, and they modify the registry incorrectly.
 As a matter of fact, it is necessary for you to first Import and Export Registry Editor on Windows 10.

 However, for convenience, you can also download and run the batch file to easily Reset Remote Desktop Connection Data.

 Method 1 – Using Registry Editor

-Step 1 – First of all, launch “Cortana” and type in the command regedit.
+Step 1 – Click Start and type in the command regedit.
+Press Enter.
 When UAC prompt comes into view, click Yes to proceed.

 Step 2 – On the left sidebar of Registry, navigate to the below path.